Invoices-Manager/Invoices-Manager-Windows/README.md

 ### Y = Minor version (big updates)
 ### Z = Minor version (small updates)
 ### W = Revision version (bug fixes)

+## v1.2.3.1 (HotFix for v1.2.3.0)
+- Message box added that warns you that the notebook is not included in the backup.
+(Pops Up when you click on the Backup button)

 ## v1.2.3.0
 - There is now a notebook available, the path can also be changed in the config (!!!
 The notebook is not included in BackUp !!!)